-Important Data from hidden fields will be added to the default calendar event in the Users connected calendar.
+Important Data from hidden fields will be added to the default calendar event in the User's connected calendar.
 If the Customer is included as a guest on the calendar event they will see the hidden field data in the event details.
-To prevent this you can remove the Customer from the calendar event or you can create a custom event template.

-Let's look at a quick example: Suppose you wish to pass a marketing campaign ID in the URL and pass it to a Custom field in your CRM.
-You should follow these steps:
+You may want to pass a marketing campaign ID in the URL and pass it to a Custom field in your CRM.
+To do this, you would follow these steps:

 - Create a hidden Custom field for the marketing campaign ID and add it to your Booking form.

-- In the CRM integration setup, map the hidden ScheduleOnce field to the Custom field in your CRM.
+- In the CRM integration setup, map the hidden OnceHub field to the Custom field in your CRM.

 - In the marketing campaign add the link to your Booking page with the marketing campaign ID in the URL.
 For example, go.oncehub.com/example?marketing-campaign-ID=1234